 A new alternative to treating osteoarthritis of the knee

-Portsmouth Regional Hospital is the first hospital in NH to offer Mako Robotic Assisted Total Knee Replacement.
+Portsmouth Regional Hospital is the first hospital in NH to offer Robotic Assisted Total Knee Replacement.

-The Mako System is Stryker's robotic-arm assisted technology that provides you with a personalized surgical plan based on your unique anatomy.
+The robotic assisted technology provides you with a personalized surgical plan based on your unique anatomy.
 A 3D model of your knee will be used to pre-plan and assist your surgeon in performing partial knee replacement or a total knee replacement.

 Makoplasty is a robotic arm assisted partial knee resurfacing procedure designed to relieve the pain caused by joint degeneration due to osteoarthritis (OA).
 By selectively targeting the part of your knee damaged by OA, your surgeon can resurface your knee while sparing the healthy bone and ligaments surrounding it.

 - Enable surgeons to precisely resurface only the arthritic portion of the knee

 - Facilitate optimal implant positioning to result in a more natural feeling knee following surgery

 - Result in a more rapid recovery and shorter hospital stay than traditional total knee replacement surgery

 Unlike other more invasive procedures Robotic Assisted Technology can often be performed through a four to six inch incision over your knee with small incisions in both your femur (thigh bone) and tibia (shin).
 Additionally the preservation of your own natural bone and tissue along with more ideal patient specific implant positioning may also result in a more natural feeling knee.
 And since healthy bone is preserved, patients who undergo this partial knee procedure may still be a candidate for a total knee replacement procedure later in life if necessary.